Digestive Health Institute

 • Often mistaken for muscle strain or joint pain

-4️ Heaviness or Burning Sensation
+4. Heaviness or Burning Sensation

-• Feeling of fullness or heaviness in the groin
+• Feeling of fullness in the groin

-• Mild burning or pulling sensation during movement|
+• Mild burning or pulling sensation during movement

 Femoral Hernia Symptoms in Women